 Helen Neff asked if the Rec Center or the high school would still serve as evacuation gathering points, as it was once mentioned, or if that plan had changed.
 Chief Sommers confirmed that the plan is still viable.
 He assured that if evacuees are directed to the Rec Center or the high school, those locations will be properly staffed with necessary resources, including trucks, water, and personnel.
 These areas are intended to help manage the situation and reduce pressure on the roads.

 TAHOE TRANSPORTATION PLAN INPUT SESSION Roxanna Dunn explained an exercise focused on prioritizing eight key community projects, referred to as "buckets."
-These projects include improving traffic flow at State Route 28 intersections, upgrading bus stops to make them more accessible, connecting multi-use paths for better pedestrian mobility, and enhancing winter maintenance, particularly clearing paths around schools.
+These projects include improving traffic safety at State Route 28 intersections, upgrading bus stops to make them more accessible, connecting multi-use paths for better pedestrian mobility, and enhancing winter maintenance, particularly clearing paths around schools.
 Other projects involve improving local intersections and roadways outside SR 28, expanding transit services and parking, revitalizing Main Street to make it safer and more attractive, and addressing technology and data infrastructure needs, particularly for better cell phone and digital services.
 She described a two-part voting process where community members first prioritize these projects and then provide reasons for their choices.
 This feedback will be compiled and shared with the relevant authorities.
 Linda Offerdahl clarified the Main Street program, explaining that it focuses on the redevelopment and revitalization of the area.
 While it was grouped under transportation due to the roundabout redesign project, the program also aims to address other improvements.
 These include redesigning the roundabout to prevent frequent car collisions, beautifying the area, and cleaning up commercial signage along Main Street.
 The program would also introduce lampposts to help businesses with signage, reducing the need for flags and sandwich board signs.

 Upon ranking their priorities, residents and the CAB conferred that SR28 intersection improvement is their top priority and everything else had an even spread of votes.
 Roxanna Dunn asked for comment on why people voted for SR28.
+Votes: SR28 – 7, bus stops – 3, multi-use paths – 2, winter maintenance – 4, local intersections other than SR28 – 3, Main Street – 3, Tech -3.
 Helen Neff discussed the State Route 28 intersection improvements.
 While some improvements, like new crosswalk signals, have been made, several requests have not been addressed, including reducing the speed limit in the town center (which remains at 35 mph, unlike other towns around the lake with 25 mph limits).
 She also mentioned the need for "leading pedestrian intervals" at crosswalks, where traffic stops when someone presses the walk signal button, especially important in the summer.
-Additionally, she highlighted that flashing beacons should be installed on all four sides of the intersection at State Route 28 and Northwood Southeast, as most pedestrian and cyclist incidents occur with turns.
+Additionally, she highlighted that flashing beacons should be installed on all four sides of the intersection at State Route 28 and Northwood/Southwood-east, as most pedestrian and cyclist incidents occur with turns.
 Neff emphasized that these improvements would be relatively inexpensive.

-Roxanna Dunn commented on the intersection at Southwood and State Route 28, noting that the flashing lights indicating cars to stop are positioned outside the view of pedestrians who press the walk signal button.
+Roxanna Dunn commented on the intersection at Northwood/Southwood-east and State Route 28, noting that the flashing lights indicating cars to stop are positioned outside the view of pedestrians who press the walk signal button.
 As a result, pedestrians cannot tell if the lights are on or not.
 She suggested that this issue should be relatively easy to resolve.